Home Medicinal Chemistry Vitamins Choline

 Choline supplement with B-complex vitamin, food sources, functions, and benefits in human health

 Choline is a water-soluble organic compound that has the chemical formula [(CH3)3NCH2CH2OH]+.
 It is a component of different phospholipids such as phosphatidylcholines and sphingomyelins.
-As a component of phospholipids, it is involved in the formation of membrane structure and lipid transport.
+As a component of phospholipids, it is generally involved in the formation of membrane structure and lipid transport.

 Sources of Choline